JohnFLand/Rule-Logging-and-State-Checker/README.md

 ---

+## Controls Section

+The collapsible **Controls** section provides four functions:

+- **App instance name** — type a custom name for this app instance; the name appears in the Hubitat Apps list and logs.
+- **Printable HTML reports** — opens a clean, print-optimised version of each table in a new browser tab.
+All rows are shown regardless of current filter state.
+Use the browser's Print or Save as PDF function from that tab.
+- **CSV export** — downloads the table data as a CSV file (*RM-BC_Rules.csv* or *Built-In_Rules.csv*) for use in a spreadsheet.
+- **Enable debug logging** — turns on verbose logging to the Hubitat log for 30 minutes, then disables itself automatically.

+---

 ## Warning

 This app uses Hubitat local/internal JSON endpoints.
 Those endpoints and Rule Machine / Button Controller / built-in app internal setting names are not a formal public API, so the detection logic may need to be adjusted if Hubitat changes the JSON format in a future platform update.